hjdhjd/homebridge-unifi-protect/README.md

 ### Features
 - ***Easy* configuration - all you need is your UniFi Protect controller IP address, username, and password to get started.** The defaults work quite well for the vast majority of users.
 When you want more, there are [additional options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/FeatureOptions.md) you can play with, if you choose.

-- **Full HomeKit support for the UniFi Protect ecosystem.** All generally available UniFi Protect devices are supported, including cameras, chimes, doorbells, lights, sensors, and Viewports.
+- **Full HomeKit support for the UniFi Protect ecosystem.** All generally available UniFi Protect devices are supported, including cameras (with tamper detection on supported models), chimes, doorbells, lights, sensors (including SuperLink sensors), and Viewports.

 - **[Complete HomeKit Secure Video support for all UniFi Protect cameras.](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/HomeKitSecureVideo.md)** Complete HomeKit Secure Video support, without the need for additional plugins or software beyond FFmpeg.
 Another community first - all without the need for additional tools to get a complete solution.
 Third party cameras using an AI Port are also fully supported.

+- **Third-party camera support.** ONVIF-compatible third-party cameras added to Protect are supported with some constraints: no motion sensor is exposed by the Protect controller, which means HKSV is unavailable for these cameras.
+However, if a third-party camera is paired with an AI Port, full HKSV support becomes available as the AI Port provides the necessary motion detection capabilities.

 - **Incredibly high performance.** I've spent the time to optimize the video streaming experience to ensure it feels very responsive, and *just works*.
 For those that have hardware-accelerated CPUs and GPUs, live video stream load times using the Home app on iOS average at 0.2-0.3 seconds on a day-to-day basis, which is often better than the native UniFi Protect app!
 Supported hardware-accelerated platforms are currently: Apple Macs (both Intel and Apple Silicon), Intel Quick Sync Video-enabled CPUs, and Raspberry Pi 4.
 When not using hardware acceleration, or on slower systems, you can expect live video streams to load within 1-2 seconds.